Israeli strike on Iran's consulate in Syria killed two generals, Iranian officials say

-DAMASCUS, Syria (AP) — An Israeli airstrike that demolished Iran’s consulate in Syria on Monday killed two Iranian generals and five officers, according to Syrian and Iranian officials.
-The strike appeared to signify an escalation of Israel’s targeting of military officials from Iran, which provides money and weapons to Arab militant groups fighting Israel in Gaza and along its border with Lebanon.
+DAMASCUS, Syria (AP) — An Israeli airstrike that demolished Iran’s consulate in Syria on Monday killed two Iranian generals and five officers, according to Iranian officials.
+The strike appeared to signify an escalation of Israel’s targeting of military officials from Iran, which supports militant groups fighting Israel in Gaza, and along its border with Lebanon.

-Since the war in Gaza began nearly six months ago, clashes have increased between Israel and Hezbollah along Israel's northern border with Lebanon.
-Hamas, which attacked Israel on Oct.
-7 and rules Gaza, is also backed by Iran.
+Since the war in Gaza began nearly six months ago, clashes have increased between Israel and Iran-backed Hezbollah militants based in Lebanon.
+Hamas, which rules Gaza and attacked Israel on Oct.
+7, is also backed by Iran.

 Israel, which rarely acknowledges strikes against Iranian targets, said it had no comment on the latest attack in Syria, although a military spokesman blamed Iran for a drone attack early Monday against a naval base in southern Israel.